apache/superset/docs/installation.rst

 execute for minutes or hours.
-To enable support for long running queries that execute beyond the typical web request's timeout (30-60 seconds), it is necessary to configure an asynchronous backend for Superset which consist of:
+To enable support for long running queries that execute beyond the typical web request's timeout (30-60 seconds), it is necessary to configure an asynchronous backend for Superset which consists of:

-* one or many Superset worker (which is implemented as a Celery worker), and can be started with the ``celery worker`` command, run ``celery worker --help`` to view the related options.
+* one or many Superset workers (which is implemented as a Celery worker), and can be started with the ``celery worker`` command, run ``celery worker --help`` to view the related options.
 * a celery broker (message queue) for which we recommend using Redis